WE SET HIGHER STANDARDS

 These solutions should not be used for extended periods and are not suitable for treating puncture wounds.
 Again...
 Your body knows what it's doing, let it work!

-Keeping the initial jewelry in after the swelling subsides can prolong healing time, cause the jewelry to migrate, or become crooked.
+Keeping the initial jewellery in after the swelling subsides can prolong healing time, cause the jewellery to migrate, or become crooked.
 This is particularly important for piercings in the ear, face, and mouth areas.

-It's perfectly normal to leave the studio after the perforation with a ridiculously large piece of jewelry.
+It's perfectly normal to leave the studio after the perforation with a ridiculously large piece of jewellery.
 The body swells quite a bit, especially in the mouth area.
-If the initial jewelry wasn't large, it would go inside the body during the swelling.
+If the initial jewellery wasn't large, it would go inside the body during the swelling.

 Here are some helpful tips to speed up the healing of your piercing.
-To show off the jewelry you want, your piercing needs to heal perfectly!
-In addition to following our aftercare guide and downsizing the jewelry as needed, we advise you to implement the following tips into your daily routine.
+To show off the jewellery you want, your piercing needs to heal perfectly!
+In addition to following our aftercare guide and downsizing the jewellery as needed, we advise you to implement the following tips into your daily routine.

 Sometimes things don't go as planned.
 And sometimes we make a mountain out of a molehill.
 What's happening with your piercing might be perfectly normal.
 Or it could be cause for alarm.
 Calm down, take a deep breath, and read carefully what's below.